Can Apple Watch track blood pressure? Not yet—but here's how it would work.

 Second, the shape of the wave offers indirect clues to blood pressure.
 The pulse rise time and the various wave amplitudes (pulse wave amplitude, pulse wave systolic peak, etc) correlate with blood pressure.
 All else being equal, a higher amplitude and a faster rise time correlate with more arterial stiffness and higher blood pressure.

 Over time, your blood pressure can drift.
 And every person’s parameters are a bit different.
-So wrist-based blood pressure needs to be calibrated initially by comparing them to a cuff, and then periodically re-calibrated (say, every 30 days).
+So wrist-based blood pressure needs to be calibrated initially by comparing them to a blood pressure cuff.
+They would need to be periodically re-calibrated (e.g., every 30 days).

 That means 77% of patients don’t have their blood pressure under control.
 These figures are from HHS, the American College of Cardiology, and the American Heart association.
 Blood pressure control often requires both stacking multiple medications and dietary changes that are challenging to achieve.